schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 			}))

 			# Given that your Mac’s system language is set to German
-			# and Glyphs.app UI is set to use localization (change in preferences),
+			# and Glyphs.app UI is set to use localization (change in app settings),
 			# it will print:
-			> Hallöle Welt
+			>> Hallöle Welt

 	.. function:: activateReporter(reporter)